hkptdr/hkptdr/README.md

 ## 🚀 About Me

-🎓 I am Harshit Kumar Patidar, a Java Full Stack Web Developer specializing in React and Node.
+🎓 I am Harshit Kumar Patidar, a Full Stack Web Developer specializing in React and Node.
 I earned my Bachelor of Technology degree in Computer Science and Engineering and graduated in July 2023.

 👨‍💻 I completed an internship at Persistent through the Martian Internship program and also worked as a Trainee at Softwaves Technology.